hinkley a month ago

 That’s some excellent yak shaving.
 And speaking up … in any language is good news even if allocation is not faster.

-• tenderlove an hour ago
+• tenderlove a month ago

 Thank you!
 Wish it had panned out for Class#new, but I don't feel bad about doing it. :)

-alberth 15 hours ago
+alberth a month ago

 Can someone explain, is YJIT being abandoned over the new ZJIT?
 [0]